wanghaisheng/responsive-landing-page-starter/content/blog/en/how-to-guide-send-an-sms-with-python-fastapi-and-vonage.md

 You see that **(venv)** is at the beginning of your user in your terminal, so you know it’s been activated.

 Gosh, the sun is beating down on your face and there’s a glare on your computer screen.
 You can barely see anything and wish you had your sunglasses.
-You remembered that right before leaving home and getting stranded, your dog ate them!
+You remember that right before leaving home and getting stranded, your dog ate them!

 ## Installing FastAPI

-Ok, now it’s time for you to install FastAPI.
+Now it’s time for you to install FastAPI.

-You remembered the last time you installed it and had to upgrade pip first like this:
+You remember the last time you installed it and had to upgrade pip first like this:

 ```shell
 % pip install --upgrade pip